sahej-dev/vidyo-ai-internship-assignment/Readme.md

 # Vidyo AI Recruitment Project Submission

 Thanks for the amazing assignment.
-It is a breath of fresh air over your usual first interview round.
+I had quite a lot of fun doing it.

 ## Installation Instructions